michael-hartmann/caps/docs/manual/manual.rst

 --------

  - Calculate the free energy for different separations and temperatures
- - Calculate the free energy in the high temperature limit
+ - Calculate the free energy in the high temperature limit for perfect reflectors, the Drude model, and the plasma model
- - Full support for perfect reflectors, Drude metals, and generic metals described by a user-defined dielectric function
+ - Full support for perfect reflectors, metals described by the Drude and plasma model, and generic metals described by a user-defined dielectric function
  - libcasimir is fast and reliable
  - ready to use programs: you don't have to modify the code
  - libcasimir is free software – you may use it or even modify it